igoramadas/jarbunq/README.md

 - Trigger actions on bunq accounts based on received emails
     - Action: Generic - transfer fixed amount when email comes with the specified address, subject and/or body
     - Action: Amazon.de - transfer order values from the Main account to the Amazon account
+    - Action: Amazon.de Refund - transfer Amazon refunds from the Amazon to the Main account
     - Action: LBB Credit Card - make sure the Amazon account has enough funds to pay the credit card bills
 - Auto save money for kilometers and elevation ridden on Strava, daily or weekly
 - Transfers can be fully automated, or as draft (with approval needed by the owner)